craigfrancis/php-is-literal-rfc/readme-v2.txt

 DB::table('user')->whereRaw('CONCAT(name_first, " ", name_last) LIKE ?', $search . '%'); // INSECURE
 </code>

-On the plus side, in the latest [[https://owasp.org/www-project-top-ten/|OWASP Top 10]], due to the use of better (not perfect) database abstractions, Injection Vulnerabilities have finally moved off the top spot... to third.
+In the latest [[https://owasp.org/www-project-top-ten/|OWASP Top 10]], Injection Vulnerabilities rank third highest security risk to web applications (database abstractions have at least helped move them from the top spot, but do not solve the problem).

 ^  Year           ^  Injection Position  ^  XSS Position  ^
 |  2021 - Latest  |  3                   |  3             |